jaylordlagud2022/WD-TEST-JAYLORD/wordpress/wp-content/plugins/custom-api-plugin/readme.txt

 Task:
-"Integrate a public API (e.g., a weather or currency exchange API) into a WordPress WooCommerce environment.
-Fetch data from the API and display it dynamically on a custom WooCommerce page."
+"Integrate the OpenWeatherMap API to fetch and display the current weather for a user’s location on a custom WooCommerce product page.
+The page should show the weather along with a message suggesting a related product."

 - Just create a shortcode for the function.